ballerina-platform/ballerina-dev-website/community.md

 <input class="cTextfieldstyle" maxlength="90" value="" id="emailUserOS" name="email" placeholder="I consent to join the email list" title="Email" type="text">
 </form> -->

-## How you can help

-Getting a language established is like getting a new religion going.
-We really need you, our fans, to help spread the word.

-- Start by starring the <a href="https://github.com/ballerina-platform/ballerina-lang">main GitHub repo</a>.
-Thank you!
-- Follow us on Twitter: <a href="https://twitter.com/ballerinalang">@ballerinalang</a>.
-Tweet with the "#ballerinalang" hashtag.
-- Share the wealth by publishing your Ballerina module on <a href="https://central.ballerina.io">Ballerina Central</a>.
-- Buzz us on <a href="mailto:contact@ballerina.io">contact@ballerina.io</a> if you want to organize a local meetup or hackathon.
-WSO2 will get right on it and help with presentation/training content, logistics, swag, and some funds for munchies.
-- Report an issue/bug in the below GitHub repos and tell us if you hit a bump on the road.
-We want to fix all bugs!

-   - compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
-   - language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
-   - website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
-   - security flaw: send an email to security@ballerina.io.
-For details, see the <a href="https://ballerina.io/security/">security policy</a>.
+## Contribute to Ballerina

-- Join us and contribute to the source code to make Ballerina better!
+Join us and contribute to the source code to make Ballerina better!
 To be aware of the ground rules as you start, see the <a href="https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md">Contributor Guide</a>.
 Happy contributing!

 <style>
 .nav > li.cVersionItem {